-AIR or Annual information return is one of the many ways with which Income tax authorities collects the information on various high-value transactions made by you in the previous year.
+AIR or Annual information return is one of the many ways with which Income tax authorities collect the information on various high-value transactions made by you in the previous year.

-Have a look at your 26AS statement and you will find that along with the Tax deducted at source (TDS) details it also shows the information shared by different entities on some of your transactions.
+Have a look at your 26AS statement and you will find that along with the Tax deducted at source (TDS), Tax collected at Source (TCS), payment of taxes, tax refund details, it also shows the information shared by different entities on some of your transactions.

 Though you think that there are different ways of tax evasion and by splitting your investments in different bank deposits or in different securities you can save yourself from Income tax, but you are wrong.
 You can run but you can’t hide.

-In last few years, many people in my known circle had received notices from IT department, demanding an explanation on specific transactions.
+In the last few years, many people in my known circle had received notices from the IT department, demanding an explanation of specific transactions.

-Rahul also received a notice asking to explain the source of funds for mutual fund investments, quoting his switch transactions, as switch itself considered as a fresh buying and the amount of the switch, in this case, exceeded Rs 2 lakh.
+Rahul also received a notice asking to explain the source of funds for mutual fund investments, quoting his switch transactions, as the switch itself considered as a fresh buying and the amount of the switch, in this case, exceeded Rs 10 lakh.

-Nowhere i am saying that anyone who transacts like this will get IT notice.
-IT notices are sent on Random basis or if they find some discrepancies in your IT return in comparison to transactions you are making.
+Nowhere I am saying that anyone who transacts like this will get IT to notice.
+IT notices are sent on a Random basis or if they find some discrepancies in your IT return in comparison to transactions you are making.

-There are some specific transactions listed down by IT department which needs to be reported under AIR regulations.
+There are some specific transactions listed down by the IT department which need to be reported under AIR regulations.

 What is Annual Information Return (AIR) and who files it?

-These institutions have to file Annual Information Return carrying specified transactions of specified values to Income tax department before 31st May of following year.
+These institutions have to file Annual Information Return carrying specified transactions of specified values to the Income-tax department before 31st May of the following year.

 List of Transactions reported under Annual Information Return (AIR)

-Recently there are some additions and revisions (w.e.f 01/04/2016) in the list of transactions that are to be reported, so I will be sharing with you both set of guidelines (Old& Revised) to clear off any confusion.
+Recently there are some additions and revisions (w.e.f 01/06/2020) in the list of transactions that are to be reported.
+Let me start with Sharing the current rules and additions separately here for better understanding.

 - Bank Deposits: